tensorflow/addons/README.md

 * [tfa.text](https://www.tensorflow.org/addons/api_docs/python/tfa/text)

 ## Maintainership
-The maintainers of addons can be found in the [CODEOWNERS](.github/CODEOWNERS) file of the repo.
+The maintainers of Addons can be found in the [CODEOWNERS](.github/CODEOWNERS) file of the repo.
 This file is parsed and pull requests will automatically tag the owners using a bot.
+If you would like to maintain something, please feel free to submit a PR.
+We encourage multiple owners for all submodules.

 ## Installation
 #### Stable Builds